znarthur/orange-spectroscopy/doc/index.rst

 You can also install it into your `Orange <https://orange.biolab.si/>`_ data mining suite with the "Add-ons" menu (Options->Add-ons).

-For introduction to Orange and widgets from this add-on, see the following YouTube channels:
+For an introduction to Orange and widgets from this add-on, see the following YouTube channels:

 * `Getting started with Orange <https://www.youtube.com/playlist?list=PLmNPvQr9Tf-ZSDLwOzxpvY-HrE0yv-8Fy>`_ -